 How To Use

-You could also use it in non-Japanese dishes for a crispy topping for macaroni and cheese, regular breading for chicken nuggets, and a binder for meatballs or veggie burgers.
+You could also use it in non-Japanese dishes for a crispy topping for macaroni and cheese, pasta, meatloaf, and casserole dishes, breading for chicken nuggets, and binding for meatballs or crab cakes.

 Where To Buy